ZsoltMolnarrr/BetterCombat/README.md

 ## Client

+### Fabric

 You can access the client side settings via the [Mod Menu](https://github.com/TerraformersMC/ModMenu).

+### Forge

+You can access the client side settings in Main Menu > Mods > Better Combat > Config.

 ## Server

+Fallback compatibility configuration can be found at: `/config/bettercombat/fallback_compatibility.json`

-Server config can be found at: `config/bettercombat/server.conf`
+Server config can be found at: `/config/bettercombat/server.conf`

 Automatically created with default values, upon loading any game world for the first time.